Person in teal shirt holding shoulder with hand, indicating shoulder pain or discomfort outdoors.

 Anatomy

 The tendons of the muscles that life the arm, and the associated bursa (fluid filled sac that prevents friction) go through a very tight channel of bone (see diagram).
 When the arm is raised, the channel becomes smaller and makes the area very prone to inflammation.
-When the arm is used overhead, it can bring the asymetric bony prominence of the humerus to pinch or "impinge" against the roof of the shoulder joint.
+When the arm is used overhead, it can bring the asymmetric bony prominence of the humerus to pinch or "impinge" against the roof of the shoulder joint.
 This pinches the rotator cuff and leads to tendonitis.
 Overtime it can actually tear the rotator cuff.

 Predisposing Factors

-Rest: Use pain as your guide.
+Use pain as your guide.
 You are only aggravating the condition if you continue your activity while experiencing pain.
 In very bad cases, you should refrain from using your arm for all daily activities (lifting briefcase, opening doors).

-Ice: In the early, painful stage, apply ice (frozen peas) to your shoulder twice a day for 15 minutes.
+In the early, painful stage, apply ice (frozen peas) to your shoulder twice a day for 15 minutes.
 Always apply ice for 15 minutes after any activity using your arm.

-Range: When use of your arm is limited, range exercises must be done twice daily.
+When use of your arm is limited, range exercises must be done twice daily.
 Bend at the waist and let your arm hang down.
 Then make large circles with your arm.
 These pendulum exercises will prevent your shoulder from becoming stiff.

-Physical Therapy: The physical therapist will initially try to reduce the inflammation in your shoulder.
+The physical therapist will initially try to reduce the inflammation in your shoulder.
 Later, therapy will be designed to strengthen the shoulder to prevent the problem from recurring.

-Medication: Your doctor may prescribe anti-inflammation pills.
+Your doctor may prescribe anti-inflammation pills.
 These could form a very important part of the treatment.

 In certain circumstances an injection of cortisone into the shoulder may be indicated.
 It is usually a secondary treatment to supplement other therapy.
 After an injection you should not attempt any vigorous activities with your arm for a week to ten days.

-Surgery: Sometimes surgery is required to treat this condition.
+Sometimes surgery is required to treat this condition.
 If calcium deposits occur or impingement is present, surgery may be necessary to remove these problems.

-Risks: Stiffness, infection, nerve, or blood vessel damage, bleeding, persistent symptoms, phlebitis, anesthetic problems, pneumonia, etc. MAKE SURE YOU UNDERSTAND ALL OF THESE PRIOR TO SURGERY.
+Stiffness, infection, nerve, or blood vessel damage, bleeding, persistent symptoms, phlebitis, anesthetic problems, pneumonia, etc. MAKE SURE YOU UNDERSTAND ALL OF THESE PRIOR TO SURGERY.

-Rotator Cuff Tears: If the muscle is found to be torn at arthroscopy, a repair may be necessary.
+If the muscle is found to be torn at arthroscopy, a repair may be necessary.

 Sports